Peridon Videssyn b. 4522 d. 4663

 At every turn, Olantor Videssyn lived to excess.
 He ate too much, he drank too much, and thought too highly of himself.
 He believed his vast wealth entitled him to take whatever he pleased, whether a pretty vase, a horse from Master Milvor’s stable or a slave girl catching his fancy, as Fafingard the gate guard found out to his detriment.
 Fafingard’s son, Haverlind, a Warden in the infantry, fell in love with a Gloryngael chambermaid named Dysara and bought her freedom.
 Dysara loved Haverlind back and never let him know that Videssyn repeatedly had his way with her.
 She thought Videssyn a pig, but couldn’t stop him.
 When Haverlind took her away from the palace, she thought herself rid of Videssyn forever, but she hadn’t know the lengths Videssyn would go to keep her under his thumb.
 As far as Videssyn was concerned, Dysara was his property and so he paid thugs to kidnap her and bring her to his villa.

 When Haverlind discovered Videssyn’s treachery, he swore by the Councilor and Glorianna that he would win Dysara’s freedom.
-He stole into the villa, but Videssyn had laid an ambush.
+He trespassed into the villa, but Videssyn had laid an ambush.
 Neither Dysara nor Haverlind were ever seen alive again leaving Fafingard to raise little Lyddi, their five year old daughter.
-Some years later, when the Empress chose Lyddi to be her handmaiden, Lyddi ran afoul of Videssyn.
+Some years later, when the Empress chose her to be a handmaiden, Lyddi ran afoul of Videssyn.
 She reminded Videssyn of her mother, Dysara, and had it not been for Padiera Linveldt, history would have repeated itself.

 Videssyn became Count Vand Auberc’s right hand man.
 His leadership skills were so sorely lacking that he couldn’t get people to follow him out of a burning building, but with enough gold, almost any character flaw can be overlooked.
 Along with Barginali and Auberc, Videssyn was the third member of the noble triumvirate lording over Tintammil’s drove of sloths.
 Auberc attained this exalted status through his natural leadership and charisma, Barginali by guile – Raynard worked better from the shadows than the limelight – and poor Videssyn landed in the winner’s circle solely by virtue of his vast wealth and willing embrace of a hedonist lifestyle.
 Auberc craved power and the adoration of his followers, Barginali valued and protected his family’s name, but Videssyn lived only to gratify himself.